brefphp/symfony-messenger-sns/Readme.md

 This file will be "composer copied" to your projects bin folder (ie `vendor/bin/message-consumer`).
 This file receives SNS messages and gives them to `App\Consumer\SnsConsumer`.

-#### src/Consumer/SnsConsumer
+#### src/Consumer.php

-This file will be copied by Flex to `App\Consumer\SnsConsumer`.
 This class is responsible to decode the SNS message and put it back on the message bus.
-Feel free to modify this file after your needs.
-Maybe configure [retry mechanism](http://developer.happyr.com/sns-retry).

 #### config/sns-consumer.yaml